zilo555/DCWriterLite/README.md

 - Pure front-end components, does not rely on server-side, and does not depend on any third-party components.
 ## File Operations:
 - Create new file
-- Open files, supports XML, TXT, RTF formats.
+- Open files, supports XML formats.
-- Save files, supports XML, TXT, RTF formats.
+- Save files, supports XML formats.
 - Print settings
 - Paper type
 - Paper orientation